chronicleprotocol/aggor/docs/Management.md

 Set the following environment variables:

-- `AGREEMENT_DISTANCE`: The agreement distance in BPS to set
+- `AGREEMENT_DISTANCE`: The agreement distance in WAD to set

 Run: